 THE RUPEE: Fall against USD continues

-KARACHI: On Tuesday, PKR continued to fall against USD in both interbank and open markets albeit at a decreased rate than yesterday.
-This was opposite to trend in global currency markets where USD hovered near multi-month lows as Treasury yields stalled amid expectations that United States will not raise interest rates in near future.
-PKR also went down against Euro, AED and SR in Pakistan open market.
+KARACHI: On Tuesday, PKR continued its fall against USD in both interbank and open markets despite USD floating at the bottom of its recent range in global currency markets as softer than expected US economic data and insistence from Federal Reserve about not changing current policy removed investor expectations for higher interest rates.
+PKR also went down against Euro, AED and SR in Pakistani open market.

-INTER-BANK MARKET RATES: In the interbank market, Pakistan Rupee lost 10 paisas for both buying and selling against USD over yesterday’s rates closing at 152.70 and 152.80 respectively.
+INTER-BANK MARKET RATES: In the interbank market, Pakistan Rupee lost 55 paisas for buying and 60 paisas for selling against USD over yesterday’s rates closing at 154.45 and 154.60 respectively.

-OPEN MARKET RATES: In the open market, PKR lost 20 paisas for both buying and selling against USD over yesterday’s rates closing at 152.90 and 153.40 respectively.
+OPEN MARKET RATES: In the open market, PKR lost 30 paisas for both buying and selling against USD over last week’s rates closing at 154.40 and 154.90 respectively.

-Against Euro, PKR lost 50 paisas for both buying and selling closing at 184.50 and 186 respectively.
+Against Euro, PKR lost one rupee for both buying and selling closing at 187 and 188.50 respectively.

-Against Saudi Riyal, PKR lost 10 paisas for buying and 5 paisas for selling closing at 40.45 and 40.70 respectively.
+Against Saudi Riyal, PKR lost 20 paisas for both buying and selling closing at 40.95 and 41.15 respectively.

 ========================